IBM/ibm-spectrum-scale-cloud-install/packer_templates/aws/README.md

 ## Create AWS (packer) AMI

-Below steps will provision AWS EC2 instance, installs IBM Spectrum Scale rpm's and creates a new AMI.
+The below steps will provision AWS EC2 instance, install IBM Spectrum Scale rpm's and creates a new AMI.

 1. Change working directory to `packer_templates/aws/`.